JannatulFerdushSNHU/Weight-Tracking-App/README.md

 ## Innovation and Challenges

 Throughout the app development process, I encountered challenges such as optimizing the user interface for different screen sizes and ensuring smooth navigation between screens.
 I had to innovate by using responsive design techniques and applying Android's built-in components to maintain a cohesive look and feel across

+## Success and Skill Demonstration

+I was particularly successful in demonstrating my knowledge of user interface design and data management through the app’s weight entry and history tracking features.
+The application effectively utilizes SQLite for data handling, showcasing my skills in database integration and user-centered design.

+## Conclusion

+This project has enhanced my understanding of mobile app development and the importance of user experience.
+The Weight Tracking App is a significant step in my portfolio, reflecting my ability to create functional, user-friendly applications.